Tiotao/CS3245HW2/README.txt

 see a token, and process them using either intersect, union, or complement operation for AND, OR and NOT operator.

+Notice that we have done some testing for the essay questions.
+There are some switches in config.py file, changing them will allow you to test for different behaviours of the programme.
+Please refer to the inline comments for details.

 == Files included with this submission ==
 .
 |-- ESSAY.txt        answer to essay question